Discrimination and Discriminatory Harassment Policy

 - appointing an investigator and proceeding with the formal process described above.

-If the information indicates a possible pattern of inappropriate conduct or if the conduct is judged to be serious, the Administrative Officer will:
+If the information indicates a possible pattern of inappropriate conduct or if the conduct is judged to be serious, the Executive Officer will:

 - advise the supervisor or dean of this judgment.